metavalent/metavalent.github.io/_posts/2024-02-05-11-05-09-How To Be A Creative Doer.md

   frameborder="0"></iframe>
 </p>

-<p>Watch [How to be a creative thinker | Carnegie Mellon University Po-Shen Loh](https://youtu.be/JpYA7WXkHyI) if the embed does not behave nicely.</p>
+Watch [How to be a creative thinker | Carnegie Mellon University Po-Shen Loh](https://youtu.be/JpYA7WXkHyI) if the embed does not behave nicely.

 <!-- For custom thumbnail
 ![alt text](/assets/images/image.jpg "title")